 MRTIP: The Medical Return Trip Improvement Program (MRTIP) is available to Alameda residents who are enrolled with East Bay Paratransit.
 The MRTIP Program vouchers cost $2.50 each, and provide a taxi ride home after a medical appointment anywhere in Alameda County.
 Individuals are limited to a maximum of 10 MRTIP Taxi Vouchers per month.

 Vouchers are sold on Tuesdays and Thursdays between 9:00 a.m. and 12 noon at Mastick Senior Center, 1155 Santa Clara Avenue, Alameda.
-Both types of vouchers are valid for one year from the date of purchase, and only can be used within Alameda County.
+Both types of vouchers are valid for six months from the date of purchase, and only can be used within Alameda County.
 These programs are funded by Measures B and BB transportation sales tax dollars, which are administered by the Alameda County Transportation Commission.
 For more information on the taxi ride discounts, please visit www.AlamedaParatransit.com.